Stuart Binny

-Binny is the current Indian record holder for best bowling spell in an ODI, as he claimed 6 wickets for 4 runs against Bangladesh in 2014.
+Binny was the Indian record holder for best bowling spell in an ODI, as he claimed 6 wickets for 4 runs against Bangladesh in 2014, until his record was broken by Mohammad Shami, against New Zealand in 2023 ICC Men's Cricket World Cup, when Shami claimed 7 wickets for 57 runs with a figure of 9.5-0-57-7.

 Early and personal life

 He is the son of former Indian Test cricketer Roger Binny.
 He was born in Bangalore and attended middle school in The Frank Anthony Public School, Bangalore.
 He attended high school in The St. Joseph's Indian High School where his father Roger Binny was the school cricket coach for that period.
 He also took coaching in IACA under coach Imtiaz Ahmed.

 Stuart Binny married Mayanti Langer in 2012.
 He played for Rajasthan Royals in the Indian Premier League 2018 edition.

 Domestic career

-He made his Karnataka debut in the 2003/04 season but couldn't maintain a regular place in the first-class line-up.
+He made his Karnataka debut in the 2003/04 season but could not maintain a regular place in the first-class line-up.
 He considers himself a limited-overs specialist and when the Indian Cricket League began in 2007, he signed up and made a name for himself as one of the tournament's premier all-rounders.
 After two fulfilling seasons, he accepted the BCCI's amnesty offer and quit the ICL.

 In IPL 2010, he was bought by IPL franchise Mumbai Indians.
 In IPL 2011, Binny was bought by the Rajasthan Royals.
 During the IPL 2016 auctions, he was bagged by Royal Challengers Bangalore for a price of 2 crore INR.

 Binny, afterward, started to perform well in domestic competitions.
 He amassed 283 runs in Shimoga, taking his tournament tally to 686 runs at an average of 76.22, making him the third-highest run-getter in the league stage.

 Most of his runs have come in fire-fighting causes, yet they have been scored at a strike-rate of 83.55, and have included 14 sixes the most by a single player in the season.
-He has taken 15 wickets at 20.73 this year including a 10-wicket haul against Odisha.
+He took 20 wickets at 20.10 during the 2011–12 Ranji Trophy season including 10 wickets in the match against Odisha.
 In the IPL Binny hit 32 not out off 13 balls against Pune Warriors India to help Royals get to their target of 179 with a ball and five wickets to spare and thus keep their 100% record in Jaipur intact.

 Binny's unbeaten 41 against Chennai Super Kings where he partnered Shane Watson at the end, put Royals in the playoffs.
 In their next match against Mumbai Indians, he turned the floundering innings around with an unbeaten 37 threatening Mumbai Indians after they had reduced Royals to 28 for 4.

 In September 2019, Binny moved from Karnataka to Nagaland cricket team for the 2019–20 Ranji Trophy.
 He was released by the Rajasthan Royals ahead of the 2020 IPL auction.

+He was played in the Legends League Cricket in the first season for Gujarat Giants and the second season for Urbanrisers Hyderabad.